SUPERCILEX/ftzz/README.md

 # FTZZ

-File Tree Fuzzer allows you to create a pseudo-random directory hierarchy filled with some number of files.
+File Tree Fuzzer creates a pseudo-random directory hierarchy filled with some number of files.

 ## Installation